 As part of bringing horses into our lives we also have the experience of losing them.
-We currently have two horses that are part of our spirit herd, who although have left us in their physical presence, are still deeply felt in their essence and spirit of our herd.
+We currently have four horses that are part of our spirit herd, who although have left us in their physical presence, are still deeply felt in their essence and spirit of our herd.

 Abe was our big beautiful lead gelding we said goodbye to in May of 2015.
 He was a horse that always stood out with his big size and beautiful majesty.
 As lead he held the space of presence and of the true place of leadership which comes from knowing how to hold it.
 Abe could walk into the space and demand respect and attention just by being.
 He is a big presence that is missed by us all and still deeply felt in his wisdom that he was able to powerfully hold impact for while he was with us.

 Nazir was our wise, old, magic man that we said goodbye to just two months after moving to our new ranch.
 At 30-some years of age he was one of the eldest in our herd.
 Nazir was a keeper of magic, we often called him a magician as he had an air about him that welcomed us into that space.
 A visionary and most powerful space holder, he is buried on our new land under a tree above a hill that has now come to be known as Nazir's Place.
 If you ask for him to give you a sign he always does and he continues to inspire us to believe in the reality of magic from his place in spirit.
 His presence on our land and in our herd is still deeply palpable and his "place" is one we are certain many will visit to continue to receive his wisdom.